nightfury1111111111/tamaghna-algorand-tmp-/README.md

                      &&&by vigorous developer(night fury)&&&

 This  project works on testnet and you can check the result.
-Decentralized 2fa requires these 3 functions used in this code.\n
+Decentralized 2fa requires these 3 functions used in this code.

         createAccount

         createAsset

         transferAsset

 If you register to our site, they must have an account or create new account.---createAccount And he/she must have an asset create an Asset to verify.---createAsset By using this he can transfer that to the server and verify.---transfer